Why Rental Income Protection Matters

 What Does It Actually Cover?

-Rent guarantee insurance covers unpaid rent when tenants fall into arrears, usually after a short waiting period.
+Rental guarantee insurance covers unpaid rent when tenants fall into arrears, usually after a short waiting period.
 Policies tend to pay a fixed monthly amount until possession is regained, up to a specified limit.
 This ensures that landlords continue receiving income while legal proceedings are underway or tenants vacate the property.

 Most policies also include legal cover, enabling landlords to take action against tenants for non-payment without incurring further costs.
 The insurance acts as a financial safety net and a legal resource, combining two vital areas of risk protection in a single product.